This article is part of the Beginner’s Guide to Elvish series:

 ~> all [foo bar] ▶ foo ▶ bar

-If the list happens to be stored inside a variable $list
+If the list happens to be stored inside a variable $list, you can also use the

-shorthand $@list
+shorthand $@list:

 Terminal - elvish